DMMP0/Computational-Social-Sciences-project/model-selection-evaluation/README.md

 1. **tidyverse**, for most useful data manipulation
 2. **e1071**, for SVMs
 3. **umap**, **dplyr**, **ggplot2** and **plotly** for data visualization.

+## Model Assessment

+These notebooks evaluate the performance of the models.
+There are 3 notebooks just for convenience, in the future I may compress everything into one.

+They utilize the following R libraries:

+1. All the previously cited ones for predicting
+2. **ROCR**, for the ROC curve
+3. **caret** specifically, for computing all statistics of the confusion matrix